 Things that I'll talk about (in no particular order and certainly not all-inclusive): Programming, managing, food, Eden Prairie, open source, hiring, WordPress, email, Minnesota, APIs, family, Hacker News.
 I probably won't talk about politics or religion, but you're always welcome to ask.

 I wrote this application to power the nightlight in my son's bedroom.
-It uses a Raspberry Pi and Philips Hue, giving him a button on his bed to turn on the nightlight.
+It now powers a dozen lights throughout my house, and it uses a Raspberry Pi and Philips Hue, to turn on/off the lights & set colors.
 Features include a web-interface to control time-of-day colors, activity log, and timer for auto shut-off.